-1. 1
+1. Introduction 1

-2.
+2. Proposal description

 2.1.
 Land Use 2

 2.2.
 Connectivity 2

 2.3.
 Green Network 2

 2.4.
 Blue Network 3

-3. Sumn nary 3
+3. Sumr nary 3

 Eliot Sinclair and Partners has been approached by Ohoka Farm Holdings Ltd. to provide an Outline Development Plan and Urban Design summary report that investigates the background and options for the Application Site (the Site) at 2 Ashworths Road and 9 Achens Rd, and its suitability for a change in zoning from rural to rural residential as part of the Waimakariri District Plan Review.